mixu/nwm/readme.md

 - Keyboard shortcut for making the currently focused window the main window (DONE)
 - Resize main window area with shortcut (DONE)
 - Newly mapped window should become the main window (DONE)
-- Support for loading configuration files (PARTIAL)
+- Support for loading configuration files (DONE)
     - Ability to customize keyboard shortcuts from conf file
     - Add new key bindings (e.g. to launch apps or change layouting) from conf file
     - git clone + npm installation of personalized config